iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 *Server side operation.*

 Validating a bundle means checking the syntactic and semantic integrity of a bundle as a whole and of its constituent transactions.
 As bundles are atomic transfers, either all or none of the transactions will be accepted by the network.
+After validation, transactions of a bundle are candidates to be included to the ledger.

-The following assertions must be true:
+For a bundle to be considered valid, the following assertions must be true:

 - bundle has announced size;
 - transactions share the same bundle hash;